Road Safety & Maintenance

 Curbside chipping is made available to property owners on the first Monday of every month, except November and December, so as to aid in this maintenance.
 Check out our guidelines for using the service through the previously indicated link.

 A 'Sight Triangle' is a triangular portion of land where roadways intersect.
 Corner property owners are required to keep this area clear of obstructions through Township Code §150-90.
 Any object taller than 30 inches, such as a fence, wall or hedge, or hangs lower than 10 feet, such as a tree limb, is prohibited.
 This applies to a 60 foot distance from an intersection of street rights of way and 100 feet on arterial roads.

 Though aesthetically appealing at times, these obstructions jeopardize the safety of motorists and pedestrians entering and exiting the intersection.

-Personal Items become hazards within a road right-of-way
+Personal Items become hazards within a road rights of way

-There tends to be a 10 foot or less right-of-way beyond the paved surface for most roads.
+There tends to be a 10 foot or less right of way beyond the paved surface for most roads.
 With the exception of posted mailboxes, these areas should remain clear to allow for curbside services to be conducted.
-Brick enclosed mailboxes are identified as a permanent structure and are not recommended.
-Personal items such as basketball nets, hockey nets, trash cans, large rocks, piles of landscape material, etc. that take up residence in this right-of-way can slow down or impede service.
+Brick enclosed mailboxes are identified as a permanent structure and are not authorized.
+Personal items such as basketball nets, hockey nets, trash cans, large rocks, piles of landscape material, etc. that take up residence in this rights of way can slow down or impede service.
 Commercial-sized trucks used by the Township, Waste Haulers, Utility Companies, etc. are left to navigate around these obstacles posing a risk.
-Any damage to them or the equipment falls solely on the owners responsibility for leaving obstructions/hazards in a right-of-way.
+Any damage to them or the equipment falls solely on the owners responsibility for leaving obstructions/hazards in a right of way.